lumi. Privacy Policy — plain-English explanation of how your journal data is collected, stored, and protected.

 Object to processing based on legitimate interests.

-Account deletion removes all data across all tables — entries, summaries, intentions, sessions, goals, life areas, voice profile, and your Clerk account — permanently and immediately.
-The most recent Google Drive backup(s) may persist for up to 7 days before being pruned.
-If you delete your account and believe some data was not removed, please contact lumi. straight away.
+Account deletion removes all data from lumi.'s active systems across all tables — entries, summaries, intentions, sessions, goals, life areas, voice profile, and your Clerk account.
+Residual encrypted copies held in Google Drive backups are purged within 7 days according to the backup retention schedule.
+If you delete your account and believe active data was not removed, please contact lumi. straight away.

 8 — What lumi. does not do